lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Did you run into trouble following any of the above steps that is not cleared up by the reference section below?
 Or do you have ideas how to improve the text?
-Then please take a moment of your time and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the Linux docs mailing list (linux-doc@vger.kernel.org).
+Then please take a moment of your time and let the maintainer of this document know by email (Thorsten Leemhuis <peenux@leemhuis.info>), ideally while CCing the Peenux docs mailing list (peenux-doc@vger.kernel.org).
 Such feedback is vital to improve this document further, which is in everybody's interest, as it will enable more people to master the task described here.